temporalio/documentation/docs/server/multi-cluster.md

 </details>

-## Version History
+## Version history

-Version history is a concept which provides high level summary about version information of workflow history.
+Version history is a concept which provides a high level summary of version information in regards to Workflow Execution History.

-Whenever there is a new workflow history event generated, the version from namespace will be attached.
-Workflow mutable state will keep track of all history events & corresponding version.
+Whenever there is a new Workflow Execution History entry generated, the version from Namespace will be attached.
+The Workflow Executions's mutable state will keep track of all history entries (events) and the corresponding version.

 <details>
 <summary>Version history example (without data conflict)